Updated for new FreePBX version

-Click on “Add New File” button and enter cdr_manager.conf as the filename and click OK.
+Click on the “Add New File” button and enter cdr_manager.conf as the filename, and click OK.

-If it created successfully, you should see the following window.
-(If you already have the cdr_manager.conf file, just edit it)
+If it is created successfully, you should see the following window.
+(If you already have the cdr_manager.conf file, edit it)

 Add the following value to the right-side panel as file content: